David: Middle Ages

 In European Christian culture of the Middle Ages, David was made a member of the Nine Worthies, a group of heroes encapsulating all the ideal qualities of chivalry.
 His life was thus proposed as a valuable subject for study by those aspiring to chivalric status.
-This aspect of David in the Nine Worthies was popularised first through literature, and thereafter adopted as a frequent subject for painters and sculptors.
+This aspect of David in the Nine Worthies was popularized first through literature, and thereafter adopted as a frequent subject for painters and sculptors.

 David was considered a model ruler and a symbol of divinely ordained monarchy throughout medieval Western Europe and Eastern Christendom.
 He was perceived as the biblical predecessor to Christian Roman and Byzantine emperors and the name "New David" was used as an honorific reference to these rulers.
 The Georgian Bagratids and the Solomonic dynasty of Ethiopia claimed direct biological descent from him.
 Likewise, kings of the Frankish Carolingian dynasty frequently connected themselves to David; Charlemagne himself occasionally used "David" his pseudonym.

 Islam

 Islamic miniature depicting Dawud besting the army of Jalut with a slingshot from a 1580 Persian Stories of the Prophets manuscript.

 David (Arabic: داوود Dā'ūd or Dāwūd) is an important figure in Islam as one of the major prophets God sent to guide the Israelites.
 He is mentioned several times in the Quran with the Arabic name داود, Dāwūd or Dā'ūd, often with his son Solomon.
 In the Quran, David killed Goliath (Q2:251), a giant soldier in the Philistine army.
 When David killed Goliath, God granted him kingship and wisdom and enforced it (Q38:20).
-David was made God's "vicegerent on earth" (Q38:26) and God further gave David sound judgment (Q21:78; Q37:21–24, Q26) as well as the Psalms, regarded as books of divine wisdom (Q4:163; Q17:55).
+David was made God's "vicegerent on earth" (Q38:26) and God further gave David sound judgement (Q21:78; Q37:21–24, Q26) as well as the Psalms, regarded as books of divine wisdom (Q4:163; Q17:55).
 The birds and mountains united with David in uttering praise to God (Q21:79; Q34:10; Q38:18), while God made iron soft for David (Q34:10), God also instructed David in the art of fashioning chain mail out of iron (Q21:80); this knowledge gave David a major advantage over his bronze and cast iron-armed opponents, not to mention the cultural and economic impact.
-Together with Solomon, David gave judgment in a case of damage to the fields (Q21:78) and David judged the matter between two disputants in his prayer chamber (Q38:21–23).
+Together with Solomon, David gave judgement in a case of damage to the fields (Q21:78) and David judged the matter between two disputants in his prayer chamber (Q38:21–23).
 Since there is no mention in the Quran of the wrong David did to Uriah nor any reference to Bathsheba, Muslims reject this narrative.

 Muslim tradition and the hadith stress David's zeal in daily prayer as well as in fasting.
 Quran commentators, historians and compilers of the numerous Stories of the Prophets elaborate upon David's concise quranic narratives and specifically mention David's gift in singing his Psalms, his beautiful recitation, and his vocal talents.
 His voice is described as having a captivating power, weaving its influence not only over man but over all beasts and nature, who would unite with him to praise God.